claudiacstephan/miniWeather/README.md

 ./<script_name> -h
 ```

-Pay close attention also to any examples section in usage documentation.
+Pay close attention also to the example section in usage documentation.

 If you are using MobaXTerm you should have two ssh sessions open and connected
-to Levante: (1) one just for looking at the uage documentation of scripts so
+to Levante: (1) one just for looking at the usage documentation of scripts so
 that you know what the inputs and outputs are, and (2) one for actually
 launching scripts and/or editing files.
 If you are Linux or Mac, you can also
 launch multiple terminals and each of them can independently ssh to Levante.